jo-ui/Ethio-Tour/README.md

 ## How To Use

 ### Book a tour
-* Login to the site
+* Login to the website
 * Search for tours that you want to book
 * Book a tour
 * Proceed to the payment checkout page